mattspaulding/tldr/README.md

 I changed the icons to a bounce animation.
 I thought this gives them more energy and personality.
 Each icon has its own rythym which gives them individuality.

+#### Email Input

+I added a focus state to the input to make it more clear to the user.
+Also changed the design of the default state because I thought it looked cooler.
+This uses standard HTML email validation.
+Further validation should happen on the server but out of scope for this assignment.

 ## Getting Started

 ```bash